 One of the prominent figures of this movement is Eduardo Souto de Moura.
 He’s a Pritzker winner and the genius behind Metro do Porto.
 That’s why we are listing the best Souto de Moura buildings in Porto that you should check out when you’re in the city.
+Some of them even belong on my list of the best things to do in Porto!

-Here are the best Souto de Moura buildings in Porto:
+These are the best Souto de Moura buildings in Porto:

 Metro do Porto (1997 – 2005)